 (5) In proceedings for an offence involving a contravention of subregulation (1) it is a defence for the accused to show that the Director had given prior written approval to a network operator or a class of network operator to supply electricity to certain types of alterations or expansions to consumers’ installations without prior inspection.

-[Regulation 254 inserted in Gazette 31 Oct 2006 p.
-4599-600; amended in Gazette 27 Oct 2009 p.
+[Regulation 254 inserted: Gazette 31 Oct 2006 p.
+4599-600; amended: Gazette 27 Oct 2009 p.
 4212.]

 [255.
-Deleted in Gazette 31 Oct 2006 p.
+Deleted: Gazette 31 Oct 2006 p.
 4600.]

 [256.
-Deleted in Gazette 19 Dec 2000 p.
+Deleted: Gazette 19 Dec 2000 p.
 7274.]

-257. Supply to large premises
+257. Supply to premises requiring transformers

-Where electricity is to be supplied to premises of considerable size or with a large or a fluctuating load and the network operator deems it necessary to install transformers at the site the consumer shall provide an accessible space and enclosure to the satisfaction of the network operator for the transformers, switchgear and associated apparatus.
-The network operator shall have the right to use such equipment in the usual manner for supply to other consumers.
-All circuit breakers and fuses used on premises where transformers are installed on or near to the site shall be of a fault rating to the satisfaction of the network operator.
+(1) If a network operator considers it necessary to install transformers in relation to premises, the owner of the premises must —

+(a) at the site where the transformers are installed, provide the following —

+(i) an accessible space, to the satisfaction of the network operator, for electrical equipment;

+(ii) an enclosure, to the satisfaction of the network operator, for the protection of electrical equipment against external influences and contact with live parts;

+and

+(b) ensure that circuit breakers and fuses on the premises have a fault rating to the satisfaction of the network operator.

+Penalty for this subregulation:

+(a) in the case of an individual — a fine of $50 000;

+(b) in the case of a body corporate — a fine of $250 000.

+(2) The network operator may use electrical equipment referred to in subregulation (1) for the supply of electricity to consumers other than the occupier of the premises.

-[Regulation 257 amended in Gazette 31 Oct 2006 p.
-4600-1.]
+[Regulation 257 inserted: Gazette 2 Oct 2018 p.
+3790.]

 [258-264.
-Deleted in Gazette 19 Dec 2000 p.
+Deleted: Gazette 19 Dec 2000 p.
 7274.]

 265. Interference with supply to other consumers